...

 What occurs during a physical exam as conducted by CPS?

-A visual exam of your child will be likely if your child has been the reported victim of abuse or neglect.
-CPS can also examine other children, such as siblings, living in your household, even if they were not named in any report received.
-They will look for obvious physical injuries, malnourishment, evidence of poor hygiene practices, or other signs of abuse or neglect during the examination.
+If your child is reported as a victim of abuse or neglect, CPS will likely conduct a visual exam.
+They can also examine other children in the household, even if they were not mentioned in the report.
+CPS will look for physical injuries, signs of malnutrition, poor hygiene, or other indicators of abuse or neglect.

 What occurs during a sexual abuse exam as conducted by CPS?